Is Price Promotion A Good Marketing Strategy For Small Business Owners? 🎊

 1. Focus on your target market.

-Ask yourself how, what, when and why does your market consume and buy your products?
-By understanding their target audience’s needs and preferences, small businesses can create an effective marketing and pricing plans that will help them reach their desired target market more efficiently.
+Ask yourself how, what, when and why your market consumes and buys your products.
+By understanding their target audience’s needs and preferences, small businesses can create effective marketing and pricing plans that will help them reach their desired target market more efficiently.
 Focusing on the target market also enables small businesses to save money by minimising their marketing costs and ensuring that they are not spending on unnecessary efforts or targeting the wrong audience.

 2. Build your brand, don’t cannibalise your offers.